Distribution-Aware Calibration for Object Detection with Noisy Bounding Boxes

-In this work, DISCO is performed twice in a training iteration, where the first time is for proposal reassignment and the second time is for obtaining better supervision.
-We compare such an execution strategy with two other options: 1) One time of DISCO: proposal reassignment is removed and the only one time of DISCO is for obtaining better supervision; 2) Three times of DISCO: the first two times are for proposal reassignment and the third time is for obtaining better supervision.
-As shown in Table~\ref{tab:execution}, more execution times of DISCO do not contribute to better detection performance.
+In this work, DISCO is performed twice in a training iteration, where the first time is for proposal re-assignment and the second time is for obtaining better supervision.
+We compare such an execution strategy with two other options: 1) The execution number of DISCO is set to $1$: proposal re-assignment is removed and the only one time of DISCO is for obtaining better supervision; 2) The execution number of DISCO is set to $3$: the first two times are for proposal re-assignment and the third time is for obtaining better supervision.
+As shown in Table~\ref{tab:backbone}, more execution numbers of DISCO do not contribute to better detection performance.
 This is because such an improper strategy could result in excessive box refinement and thus influence the learning stability of detectors.
 Moreover, it also can be observed that our execution strategy can achieve superior performance.